Surveying optically addressable spin qubits for quantum information and sensing technology

 Over the last 40 years, quantum computation has progressed from concept to hardware.
 In 2023, IBM reported the commissioning of a 1121-qubit superconducting quantum processor \cite{castelvecchiIBMReleasesFirstever2023}, while Honeywell demonstrated a quantum charge-coupled device architecture based on trapped ions \cite{pinoDemonstrationTrappedionQuantum2021}.
 Despite such achievements, the scalability and, thus ultimate utility of each species of hardware remains contested.

-Recently, spintronic (spin-electronic) materials have garnered attention as contenders for use as qubit media.
-The best of these materials offer coherence times exceeding milliseconds, albeit at cryogenic temperatures \cite{rancicCoherenceTimeSecond2018}.
+Recently, materials that harbour an unpaired electronic or nuclear spin have garnered attention as contenders for use as qubit media.
+The best of these materials offer coherence times exceeding milliseconds, albeit at cryogenic temperatures \cite{Rancic2018}.
 Progress in the field has made the dream of usefully storing quantum information and/or implementing quantum processing at scale with appropriately interacting spins more tangible.
-For example, the start-up company Quantum Brilliance recently demonstrated a room-temperature qubit system based on nitrogen-vacancy (NV) centres in diamond \cite{blackSupercomputersQuantumMachines2023}.
-Beyond computation, these same spintronic materials are already providing advantageous forms of quantum sensing, especially under ambient conditions where thermally-driven electronic and photonic noise present significant challenges for quantum applications \cite{barry2020}.
+For example, the start-up company Quantum Brilliance recently demonstrated a room temperature qubit system based on nitrogen-vacancy (NV) centres in diamond \cite{blackSupercomputersQuantumMachines2023}.
+Beyond computation, these same materials are already providing advantageous forms of quantum sensing, especially under ambient conditions where thermally-driven electronic and photonic noise present significant challenges for quantum applications \cite{barry2020}.
 Their advantages stem from the ability to optically initialise spin states into highly non-Boltzmann populations and, likewise, to implement optical read-out routines that are less impacted by blackbody radiation.